xet7/TSC/tsc/docs/pages/conventions.md

 Coding conventions
 ==================

-This file documents the coding conventions used in SMC.
+This file documents the coding conventions used in TSC.
 If you plan on contirbuting to the game, please read this.

 Indentation
 -----------

-Code in SMC is indented with tabs.
+Code in TSC is indented with tabs.
 One tab spans 4 spaces.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 void foo()